If you’re looking to get your forklift license, now is a great time.

 Third, in the Google search bar, type the following (but without the quotes): “site:url forklift.”

-Of course, you can always give them a call and ask too 🙂
+Of course, you can always call and ask to be sure.

 Staffing agencies

-But, truthfully, this isn’t something that’s common.
-It’s more a matter of luck that an agency close to you will offer something like it.
+However, it is not very common.
+It is more a matter of luck that an agency close to you will offer a program like it.

 Still, you can check and see what’s out there.
 Try googling “staffing agency + your location + forklift training” and see what comes up.